How Taylor Swift flipped online fandom on its head for the better

-In case you didn't realize, Taylor Swift's reputation tour is officially underway.
-And from what I've glimpsed online -- and in real life courtesy of a preview at a BBC festival last weekend -- it looks to be a dazzling, banger-filled, snake-adorned sequin fest.
+In case you weren't aware, Taylor Swift's reputation tour is officially underway.
+And from what I've glimpsed online -- and in real life, courtesy of a preview at a BBC festival last weekend -- it looks to be a dazzling, banger-filled, snake-adorned sequin fest.

-But ahead of seeing the show, the one thing I can't get enough of online are the social media outpourings from fans who have met her backstage after the show in a special intimate venue called the Rep Room.
+But ahead of seeing the show, the one thing I can't get enough of online are the social media outpourings from fans who've met her backstage after the show in an intimate venue called the Rep Room.

 It's something I've seen firsthand.

 During a London stop on Swift's 1989 World Tour, I looked on as Swift's mother Andrea, who just happened to be walking by, picked two fans out of the crowd.
 After a long and earnest talk with her, the two teenage girls decked out with homemade t-shirts and signs were handed backstage passes.
 Weeping, shaking and totally beside themselves, they called their parents to tell them they would be late leaving the gig.
-I couldn't even bring myself to be envious, so heartwarming was it to witness.
+I couldn't even bring myself to be envious, it was so heartwarming.

 Complain if you must about the price of tour tickets, but unlike many stars, Swift never charges for meet and greets.
-Instead, the fans she meets are carefully cherry picked -- and there's a process for this.
+Instead, the fans she meets are carefully cherry picked.
+And yes, there's a selection process.
 It's sometimes a matter of fans creating costumes at her shows that catch the eye of her team (or parents).
 But more often than not, she tends to recruit online.

 With a profile and following as big as Swift's (she is the seventh most-followed person on Instagram and reputation became the top-selling album of 2017 in the US the week it went on sale), you could imagine her being able to get away with coasting when it comes to interacting with fans.